- July 26, 2021

 About

-Idol Manager is a single player strategy game with comedy, anime and business themes.
+Idol Manager is a single player economy management game with romance, comedy, economy, anime and others themes.
 It was developed by hyperthinks and was released on July 26, 2021.
 It received mostly positive reviews from critics and very positive reviews from players.

-“The game does have a main storyline, but it's broken up by somewhat arbitrary challenges, which hit a wild wall surprisingly early on, where your goal goes from getting into the top five singles releases to getting the number one single, which leaps to requiring well over 150,000 sales.”
+“The game does have a main storyline, but it's broken up by somewhat arbitrary challenges, which hit a wild wall surprisingly early on, where your goal goes from getting into the top five singles releases (fairly easy with a few thousand sales) to getting the number one single (which leaps to requiring, in my playthrough, well over 150,000 sales).”

 Idol Manager (Nintendo Switch)